sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 # Common HTML Elements

-The first HTML elements we'll learn about will be your bread and butter for creating the content of a web page: section headings, paragraphs, and anchors (links.)
+The first HTML elements we'll learn about will be your bread and butter for creating the content of a web page: section headings, paragraphs, and anchors (links).

 Let's start with one we're already acquainted with: section headings.